sonalita/fargate-flask-factory/docs/phase-4.md

 - All container logs are sent to CloudWatch Logs.
 - ALB and ECS metrics are available in CloudWatch.
 - (Optional) Alarms can notify you of issues.
-- Resources are tagged for ownership, naming,
+- Resources are tagged for ownership, name and environment.